What Is a Termite Swarm? How to Spot the Warning Signs Before Termites Destroy Your Home

 3. Discarded Wings

 After mating, swarmers shed their wings.
-If you find small, clear wings scattered around your home, particularly near light fixtures or window sills, it’s likely a swarm has occurred.
+If you find small, clear wings scattered around your home, particularly near light fixtures or window sills, it’s likely that a swarm has occurred.

 4. Frass (Termite Droppings)